Cherreads

 His words left Prince Dio utterly speechless.
 Heavy silence.

 The truth hung, stark.
 Had the tables turned?
-Was Prince Dio, once pursued, now chasing the woman he'd carelessly ignored?
+Was Prince Dio, once pursued, now chasing the woman he had carelessly ignored?
 The irony was a bitter pill.

 While the three men speculated, entirely wrong, G6 and Edmund were already at the Adventurers' Guild.